-The Plant's contribution to the System for the year ended December 31, 2019 was \$334,222, which was greater than its annual required contribution.
-The contribution equals the annual required contribution for calendar year 2018 and 2019.
+The Plant's contribution to the System for the year ended December 31, 2020 was \$193,511, which was equal to its annual required contribution.

-B. Summary of Significant Accounting Policies
+Summary of Significant Accounting Policies

 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the System and additions to/deductions from System's fiduciary net position have been determined on the same basis as they are reported by System.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with benefit terms.
 Investments are reported at fair value.